NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/overview.md

 #### Open in Wireshark

 If toggled on, this option will automatically detect your Wireshark installation.
-If you have Wireshark installed, it will open and display trace data live in Wireshark when the trace is started.
+If you have Wireshark installed, it will open and display trace data live in Wireshark when the trace capture is started.

 #### Save trace file to disk